wiardvanrij/thanos/docs/components/compact.md

 Overall Compactor is the component that might have the heaviest use of network against object storage, so place it near the bucket's zone/location.

 It has to download each block needed for compaction / downsampling and it does that on every compaction / downsampling.
 It then uploads computed blocks.
-It also refreshes the state of bucket often.
+It also refreshes the state of the bucket often.

 ### Disk

 The compactor needs local disk space to store intermediate data for its processing as well as bucket state cache.
-Generally, for medium sized bucket about 100GB should be enough to keep working as the compacted time ranges grow over time.
-However, this highly depends on size of the blocks.
-In worst case scenario compactor has to have space adequate to 2 times 2 weeks (if your maximum compaction level is 2 weeks) worth of smaller blocks to perform compaction.
-First, to download all of those source blocks, second to build on disk output of 2 week block composed of those smaller ones.
+Generally, for a medium sized bucket about 100GB should be enough to keep working as the compacted time ranges grow over time.
+However, this highly depends on the size of the blocks.
+In the worst-case scenario compactor has to have space adequate to 2 times 2 weeks (if your maximum compaction level is 2 weeks) worth of smaller blocks to perform compaction.
+First, to download all of those source blocks, second to build on disk output of 2-week block composed of those smaller ones.

 You need to multiply this with X where X is `--compaction.concurrency` (by default 1).

 On-disk data is safe to delete between restarts and should be the first attempt to get crash-looping compactors unstuck.
-However, it's recommended to give the Compactor persistent disk in order to effectively use bucket state cache between restarts.
+However, it's recommended to give the Compactor persistent disk to effectively use bucket state cache between restarts.

 ## Availability

 Compactor, generally, does not need to be highly available.
 Compactions are needed from time to time, only when new blocks appear.

-The only risk is that without compactor running for longer time (weeks) you might see reduced performance of your read path due to amount of small blocks, lack of downsampled data and retention not enforced
+The only risk is that without the compactor running for a longer time (weeks) you might see reduced performance of your read path due to amount of small blocks, lack of downsampled data and retention not enforced

 ## Scalability